abuiles/ember-101/hands-on.md

 ~~~~~~~~

 We can use this if we want to change the default behavior of
-**Ember-Data**, for example changing the way an URL is generated for a
+**Ember-Data**.
+For example, changing the way an URL is generated for a
 resource.

 Suppose a friend `hasMany('article')` and we are using nested URLs
-in the backend, then the URL for an article will be
+in the backend.
+In this case, the URL for an article will be
 **/friends/1/articles/1** instead of **articles/1**

 We can fix this overriding [buildURL](http://emberjs.com/api/data/classes/DS.RESTAdapter.html#method_buildURL):